 Quick Thoughts

-Avianca won’t win any awards for its in-flight product, but when you can get anywhere for 2,000 miles, let alone Central America, that’s a pretty good deal.
-It appears that most, if not all, US routes are on sale, so if you want to visit anywhere that Avianca flies, this sale is worth taking a look at.
+Avianca won’t win any awards for its in-flight product, but when you can get anywhere for ~2,400 miles, let alone Central America, that’s a pretty good deal.
+It appears that most, if not all, US routes are on sale, so if you want to visit anywhere Avianca flies, this sale is worth a look.

 If you’re looking at business awards, it bears paying close attention to the seat maps of the plane that you’ll be travelling on, as Avianca business class varies enormously.
 Some 787s have an international-style, 1-2-1 cabin with lie-flat seats; others have a 2-3-2 configuration with recliners.
-As far as I know, none of Avianca’s Airbuses have lie-flat seats; they’ll either be 2-2 recliners that are similar to US domestic first class or a European-like business class with three seats on either side and the middle blocked out.
+As far as I know, none of Avianca’s Airbus aircraft have lie-flat seats; they’ll either be 2-2 recliners similar to US domestic first class or a European-style business class with three seats on either side and the middle blocked.